 On that note, many modern pre-workouts combine ingredients geared toward physical performance and cognitive enhancement – two factors critical for a hard and grueling workout.

-Today’s pre-workout supplement ingredients are exploring many other aspects of muscle health and growth to enhance ultimate gains, working by:
+In addition, today’s pre-workout supplement ingredients are exploring many other aspects of muscle health and growth to enhance ultimate gains, working by:

 Other energizers found in Pre-Workouts include cordyceps, CoQ10, and L-Citrulline.
 While pre-workouts almost always target energy, some athletes may also take separate energy products to boost their training.
 More on Energy Supplements